seattlerb/synchronizer/README.markdown

     $ rake sync

-This will pull changes for everything listed in `projects.yml` into repositories under `projects/` and push to GitHub.
-It'll handle new or existing projects, but **make sure the seattlerb GitHub project repo exists first**.
-You'll need to be a project collaborator to push.
+This pulls changes for everything listed in `projects.txt` into repositories under `projects/` and pushes to GitHub.
+It creates new GitHub repositories when necessary.

-GitHub project creation and collaborator management could probably be automated, but I don't care.
+## TODO

+  * The current tasks are stupid: Only the dev branch is pulled over.
+If you care, find a way to infer branches and pull 'em over.

+  * Error handling and recovery are nonexistent.

+  * GitHub stuff is done via `curl`, because I Just Don't Care.